MicrosoftDocs/azure-docs/articles/azure-monitor/platform/itsmc-overview.md

 ## Troubleshoot ITSM connections
 - If a connection fails from the connected source's UI and you get an **Error in saving connection** message, take the following steps:
    - For ServiceNow, Cherwell, and Provance connections:
-   1. Ensure you correctly entered  the user name, password, client ID, and client secret  for each of the connections.
+     - Ensure that you correctly entered  the user name, password, client ID, and client secret  for each of the connections.
-   1. Ensure you have sufficient privileges in the corresponding ITSM product to make the connection.
+     - Ensure that you have sufficient privileges in the corresponding ITSM product to make the connection.
    - For Service Manager connections:
      - Ensure that the web app is successfully deployed and that the hybrid connection is created.
 To verify the connection is successfully established with the on-premises Service Manager computer, go to the web app URL as described in the documentation for making the [hybrid connection](./itsmc-connections.md#configure-the-hybrid-connection).

 - If data from ServiceNow isn't getting synced to Log Analytics, ensure that the ServiceNow instance isn't sleeping.
 ServiceNow dev instances sometimes go to sleep when they're idle for a long time.
-If that isn't the case, report the problem.
+If that isn't what's happening, report the problem.
 - If Log Analytics alerts fire but work items aren't created in the ITSM product, if configuration items aren't created/linked to work items, or for other information, see these resources:
    -  ITSMC: The solution shows a summary of connections, work items, computers, and more.
 Select the tile that has the **Connector Status** label.
 Doing so takes you to **Log Search** with the relevant query.
 Look at log records with a `LogType_S` of `ERROR` for more information.
-   - **Log Search** page: view the errors and related information directly by using the query `*ServiceDeskLog_CL*`.
+   - **Log Search** page: View the errors and related information directly by using the query `*ServiceDeskLog_CL*`.

 ## Troubleshoot Service Manager web app deployment
 -	If you have problems with web app deployment, ensure that you have permissions to create/deploy resources in the subscription.